What to expect when you visit Nunnington Hall

 • Assisting someone who is lip reading or relies on lip reading to communicate

-The house, garden, tea-garden and toilets are now open.
+The garden, play area, tea-garden and toilets are now open.

 Exploring the garden

-The garden is looking lovely and worth a visit.
-Here you can explore the orchards, mixed herbaceous and shrub borders, as well as the cutting garden where we grow food produce and cut flowers.
+Spring is coming to the garden.
+The daffodils are bringing a welcome splash of sunshine to the garden.
+Colourful blossom is appearing on our fruit trees and the wildflowers are making an appearance in the meadows.
+You can also explore the orchards, mixed herbaceous and shrub borders, as well as the cutting garden where we grow food produce and cut flowers.
 The Gardeners will be working in the garden, please respect the social distancing guidelines around them and be aware that at times some areas may be closed for maintenance and to give the team space to work.

 Enjoy a bite to eat

-The tea-garden is open from 10am - 4pm daily serving hot and cold drinks, cakes and light bites.
-Card payments only please.
+The tea-garden takeaway is open from 10.30am - 3.30pm daily serving hot and cold drinks and light bites.
 You are welcome to have a picnic in the main garden.

 Toilets including access and baby change facilities are available.
 You may need to queue during busy times.
 These are sanitised by our team throughout the day.